SolaceProducts/terraform-provider-solacebroker/README.md

 The provider is available from the [Terraform Providers Registry](https://registry.terraform.io/providers/solaceproducts/solacebroker/latest).

-The minimum required PubSub+ Software Event Broker version 10.4.
+The minimum required PubSub+ Software Event Broker version is 10.4.

 ## Quick Start